 On 3rd January, the Singapore-flagged Sea Swift was given the go-ahead to carry out marine fuel deliveries with MFM technology.
 Built in 2003, the oil products tanker is operated by bunker supplier Hong Lam Marine; it has a gross tonnage (grt) of 2,673 tons and a deadweight tonnage (dwt) of 4,998 tons.

 According to information provided by the MPA on 6th January, the Sea Swift is the only vessel so far this year to be approved for MFM bunker deliveries.

-As a result, the total number of MFM-approved bunker tankers is now 132, down from 135 on 28th December.
+As a result, the total number of MFM-equipped bunker tankers with MPA licenses is now 132, down from 135 on 28th December.
 The number of licensed bunker tankers in Singapore has also declined - from 212 to 206 - since 28th December.
 In addition to the four vessels mentioned, the 1,999-grt Eustance and the 4,191-grt Honey Jade no longer hold an 'SB' tanker licence.

 Below is a month-by-month breakdown of the number of vessels that have gained MFM approval since January 2016.

 Apr 2016 - 7